Frequently Asked Questions for Prospective Students

 - I have graduated with a master's degree from your program.
 Can I come back to take additional courses?

-Where do I send my application, application fee, transcripts, resume, etc?
+Where do I send my application, transcripts, resume, etc?

-Please send applications, transcripts, application fees, resume, notification of completion of conditional acceptance, transfer credit requests, etc. to:
+Please send applications, transcripts, resume, notification of completion of conditional acceptance, transfer credit requests, etc. to:

 Engineering for Professionals